ashk123/PDL/readme.md

 - Can I work on it as FAN ?

-	absolutely yes!, we want other users made better features for PDL If you want to made your custom PDL, you should do these works :
+	Absolutely yes!, we want other users made better features for PDL If you want to made your custom PDL, you should do these works :
 	1. clone PDL source code from LainOS github
 	2. add or modify your custom features